 Wondering how to store Christmas ornaments so they won’t break?
 Keep scrolling to find out my top Christmas ornament storage solutions!

 Let’s be honest: how many broken Christmas ornaments did you find this year when you decorated your tree?
 Don’t you just wish there was an easy and safe way how to store Christmas ornaments?

 I admit I found several broken ornaments in my box this year, and I know it’s because I didn’t pack them properly.
 Oops!

 Usually, I’m much better about taking my time and making sure all my Christmas ornaments are secure before packing them away for next year.

 But, last year, my family was battling the flu, and I quickly shoved them all in a plastic tub and crossed my fingers.

 I thought I’d be okay since we primarily use soft and shatterproof ornaments in our effort to childproof our Christmas tree.

 However, I still found paper ornaments that had ripped, soft ornaments that had holes in them, and ornament balls that were missing the top part.

-We moved all our Christmas stuff from our basement to rafters in our garage and that might have been the reason behind a few of the broken ornaments.
+We moved all our Christmas stuff from our basement to the rafters in our garage and that might have been the reason behind a few of the broken ornaments.

 So, this year, I’m taking my time and going back to packing each ornament carefully to ensure safe Christmas ornament storage.

 Keep scrolling to use these simple tips to store fragile Christmas ornaments so that nothing gets broken while in storage.